Fiber optic cables are an impressive form of technology, but you must follow a few safety procedures while installing and maintaining them.

-These long, hair-thin strands of glass are arranged in bundles and are used to transmit light signals over long distances.
-The strands are actually smaller than a hypodermic needle, and have higher tensile strength than steel.
+These long, hair-thin strands of glass are arranged in bundles and used to transmit light signals over long distances.
+The strands are smaller than a hypodermic needle and have a higher tensile strength than steel.

 Keep food and beverages away from work areas

 Fiber particles can easily get into food or drink and be swallowed.
 If ingested, they could become embedded in your digestive system and cause internal hemorrhaging.